ScottHolden/ManagedIdentityWithC/README.md

 By default it will use a pre-built container image & a burstable B1ms Azure PostgreSQL Flex SKU, but you can modify these settings on the parameters page.

 **Note:** _Due to the order of resources being deployed the first execution of the Container App may fail.
-This is because the administrator resource that gives the Container App may not be created before the Container App is started.
+This is because the administrator sub-resource that gives the Container App's identity access may not be created before the Container App is started.
 If this happens, simply restart the Container App._

 Once deployed you can open the Container App resource (named `cmsipg`), click "Log Stream" under "Monitoring" to see the output of the application.